 The following are some of the criteria that can be considered by an organisation when performing a cyber security analysis:

-- The probability for a specific incident to happen about other incidents
+- The probability of a specific incident happening to other incidents

-- The consequences if it does happen, including potential damage and how much time would need to be spent repairing cracks or restoring lost services
+- The consequences, if it does happen, include potential damage and how much time would need to be spent repairing cracks or restoring lost services

 Discuss your concerns today